georgemitenkov/GSoC-2020/README.md

 2. **Add more type/operations conversions or scale existing conversion patterns**

-   A great way to continue the current work would be adding new conversion patters, *e.g.* for atomic ops.
+   A great way to continue the current work would be adding new conversion patterns, *e.g.* for atomic operations.
 Also, more types like `spv.matrix` can be supported.

    Another possible contribution is to scale some of the existing patterns, including but not limited to having a `spv.constant` to support arrays and